Posted in:

 What happens when withdrawing money from ISAs – Stocks and shares ISA?

-Withdrawing money from a stocks and shares ISA reduces your annual ISA allowance unless you have a flexible ISA account.
+When withdrawing from stocks and shares ISA, the ISA withdrawal reduces your annual ISA allowance unless you have a flexible ISA account.
 Usually, when you withdraw from ISA accounts, that part of your allowances remains used.
 However, flexible ISAs allow you to withdraw and return the money within the same tax year without affecting the annual ISA allowance limits.
 Fixed ISAs, however, do not offer this benefit.

 For example, you’re currently contributing £10,000 to a £20,000 ISA account.
 You withdraw £5,000 before the end of the current tax year.
 The amount you can still contribute within the same tax year for most ISA accounts is £10,000.
 With a flexible ISA, you can put back a £15,000 contribution in the same tax year.